solid/authorization-panel/privilege-request-protocol.md

 The method by which a server determines whether an HTTP client has sufficient privilege to access the requested resource is beyond the scope of this memo.
-Methods could include, but are not limited to, determining whether the authenticated identity is a member of a configured role group, or whether the user associated with the authenticated identity has endorsed the identified software application currently being used for the access attempted.
+Methods could include, but are not limited to, determining whether the authenticated identity is a member of a configured role or group, or whether the user associated with the authenticated identity has endorsed the identified software application currently being used for the access attempted.

 The method by which a server determines whether it's appropriate to allow the